nthtran/imgop/README.md

 - Retrieve images from an s3 bucket
 - Cache downloaded images to the file system for subsequent renders using `fs-lru-cache`
-- Optimise them using parameters added to the querystring
+- Optimise them (resize and adjust quality) using parameters added to the querystring

 ## Usage